The Details

 When a roll to cast magic results in a failure (zero successes), the magic goes awry.
 Awry magic can have a wide variety of effects ranging from a distorted version of what was originally intended to a random effect using a completely different type of magic.
 For example, imagine a scenario where a group of player characters are on a dirt road with a group of zombies just starting to come out of the bushes in front of them.
 One player character attempts to use Water Magic to create a controlled blast of water that knocks the zombies back into the bushes.
 If that magic goes awry, it could cause an uncontrolled explosion of water that throws everyone in all directions, including throwing some zombies into the middle of the path or throwing the player characters off the path into the bushes.
 Alternatively, the awry magic could have a random effect like creating a slippery sheet of ice that covers the ground, causing a section of the path to suddenly be swallowed by shadow, or making grasping vines sprout out of the zombies’ backs.

-Magic going awry is a particularly fun part of this game, but it can also put a lot of pressure on game masters to quickly come up with wild and unexpected magical effects.
+Magic going awry is a particularly fun part of this game, but it can also put a lot of pressure on game managers to quickly come up with wild and unexpected magical effects.
 To make this easier I have created the “Making Things Go Awry” tool, which lists out possible outcomes for failed rolls.
 I’m currently working on a greatly expanded version of this tool that will have specific ideas for every skill and type of magic, as well as a table of random magical effects.
-In addition, magic can also go awry for nonplayer characters, so there is a “Variable Die Mechanic for Nonplayer Characters” to help game masters with this.
+In addition, magic can also go awry for nonplayer characters, so there is a “Variable Die Mechanic for Nonplayer Characters” to help game managers with this.

 Awry Magic Can’t Be Undone